-This is the only way to get buy-in up and down the enterprise - and across global teams and time zones.
-However, before that happens, all stakeholders need to agree on what the complex - and often misunderstood - topic of business resilience means and how buzzwords like it can impact the flow of information and the bottom line.
+This is the only way to get buy-in up and down the enterprise-and across global teams and time zones.
+However, before that happens, all stakeholders need to agree on what the complex-and often misunderstood-topic of business resilience means and how buzzwords like it can impact the flow of information and the bottom line.

-Today, with so many overlapping legacy terms like “disaster recovery” and “business continuity,” it’s easy to understand the post-COVID confusion.
-The trick is getting all parties to see that the immediacy of disaster recovery and the efficiency efforts behind business continuity are all components of the larger, longer-term topic of “resilience,” which is essentially building organisations that are nimble, flexible and able to withstand both expected and unexpected shocks.
+Today, with so many overlapping legacy terms like "disaster recovery" and "business continuity," it's easy to understand the post-COVID confusion.
+The trick is getting all parties to see that the immediacy of disaster recovery and the efficiency efforts behind business continuity are all components of the larger, longer-term topic of "resilience," which is essentially building organizations that are nimble, flexible and able to withstand both expected and unexpected shocks.
 With executive-level clarity on resilience, budgets and resources are more likely to follow.